bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 * [Loading](Terminology#Loading)(0).
 * [Capacity](Terminology#Capacity) 1([Throwables](Comestibles#Throwables)).
 * Range of [Short](Movement#Short).
+* The result of attacks with this weapon are equivalent to what it is loaded with.
 * If the loaded [Throwable](Comestibles#Throwables) adds [Strength](Strength) to [Damage Bonus](Weapons#Damage%20Bonus), it has the [Size Matters](#Size%20Matters) trait.

 #### Throwable